totgokhung123/totgokhung123/README.md

 ## 👤 About me
 - 👋 Hi there!
 My name is Chu Tien Binh.
-I am currently a student at the Faculty of Information Technology, Ho Chi Minh City University of Technology (HUTECH).
+I am currently a student at the Faculty of Information Technology, Ho Chi Minh City University of Technology.
 My major is Artificial Intelligence.
 - 👀 Highly motivated and ambitious individual seeking an internship opportunity to enhance skills in software industries.
 - 🤗 Proactive, flexible and professional attitude.
 - 🌱 My main programming languages are python and java, C#.